-- 3. Apply ivermectin cream to the affected areas of your face 1 time a day.
-Use a peasized amount of ivermectin cream for each area of your face (forehead, chin, nose, each cheek) that is affected.
+- 3 Apply ivermectin to the affected areas of your face once a day.
+Use a pea-sized amount of ivermectin cream for each area of your face (forehead, chin, nose, each cheek) that is affected.
 Spread the cream smoothly and evenly in a thin layer.
-Avoid contact with your eyes and lips. - 4.
-To close ivermectin cream, gently press down on the child resistant cap and twist to the right (clockwise).
+Avoid contact with your eyes and lips. - 4 To close ivermectin cream, gently press down on the child-resistant cap and twist to the right (clockwise).
 See Figure D.